-Yam Dwar is a gateway to the inception of Kailash Mansarovar Yatra into blissfulness of all that exists.
+Yam Dwar Kailash Mansarovar yatra is a gateway to the inception of Kailash Mansarovar Yatra into the blissfulness of all that exists.
 The Shivas abode represents emptiness and completeness.
 Kailash Mansarovar Yatra is an oxymoron essence of ‘All that is.’
 The vast air that breathes devotee’s devotion blesses the heart of every being with the calmness of one of its kind.
 The starting point of Kailash Mansarovar yatra is Yam Dwar.
 Yam, the God of death said to guard Kailash Mansarovar as an act of respect towards Lord Shiva.

 Yam Dwar Associated With Heaven And Souls

 Dwar means gate or door.
 The literal translation is ‘’the Gateway of the God of death’’.
 It sounds freaky to those who have heard the doorway; Yam Dwar for the first time.
-Simplifying, Yam Dwar associated with Heaven and Souls.
+Simplifying, Yam Dwar is associated with Heaven and Souls.
 Yam Dwar is known as ‘Tarboche’ and ‘Chorten Kang Nagyi‘by the Tibetans.
 People also call the ‘portal of death’ to Yam, the God of death, as anyone who decides to stay a night at Yam Dwar is never found.
 Archeologists are still to figure out the age of Yam Dwar and who built it.
 Who is Yama and how did he become lord of death?
 In the Vedas.

 Vishva Means Universe And Karman Means Creating